MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/recordset-object-dao.md

 You use **Recordset** objects to manipulate data in a database at the record level.
 When you use DAO objects, you manipulate data almost entirely using **Recordset** objects.
 All **Recordset** objects are constructed using records (rows) and fields (columns).
 There are five types of **Recordset** objects:

 - Table-type Recordset— representation in code of a base table that you can use to add, change, or delete records from a single database table (Microsoft Access workspaces only).

 - Dynaset-type Recordset— the result of a query that can have updatable records.
 A dynaset-type **Recordset** object is a dynamic set of records that you can use to add, change, or delete records from an underlying database table or tables.
 A dynaset-type **Recordset** object can contain fields from one or more tables in a database.
 This type corresponds to an ODBC keyset cursor.

 - Snapshot-type Recordset— a static copy of a set of records that you can use to find data or generate reports.
 A snapshot-type **Recordset** object can contain fields from one or more tables in a database but can't be updated.
 This type corresponds to an ODBC static cursor.

 - Forward-only-type Recordset— identical to a snapshot except that no cursor is provided.
 You can only scroll forward through records.
 This improves performance in situations where you only need to make a single pass through a result set.
 This type corresponds to an ODBC forward-only cursor.

 - Dynamic-type Recordset— a query result set from one or more base tables in which you can add, change, or delete records from a row-returning query.
 Further, records other users add, delete, or edit in the base tables also appear in your **Recordset**.
 This type corresponds to an ODBC dynamic cursor (ODBCDirect workspaces only).

 > [!NOTE]
-    > <P>ODBCDirect workspaces are not supported in Microsoft Access 2013.
-Use ADO if you want to access external data sources without using the Microsoft Access database engine.</P>
+> ODBCDirect workspaces are not supported in Microsoft Access 2013.
+Use ADO if you want to access external data sources without using the Microsoft Access database engine.

 You can choose the type of **Recordset** object you want to create using the type argument of the **OpenRecordset** method.